browser icon

 D9 At Sea

-Originally, the ship would depart for Futura and Wallis after Savusavu, Unfortunately owing to lack of landing facilities, the Captain had to change course.
+Odyssey’s original itinerary would take us to Futura and Wallis after Savusavu, Unfortunately owing to lack of landing facilities, the Captain had to change course.
 We would instead spent four more days in Fiji.
-We had a sea day with a very rough sea.
+Today, we spent a day at sea which was very rough.
 I took the opportunity to relax and rest.
-Time passed by quickly.

 D10 Leleuvia Island Resort